manni2000/HTML-CheatSheet/README.md

 # HTML-CheatSheet

-The whole purpose of the cheatsheet, to give you some quick accurate ready to use code snippets for common usages I'm uploaded cheatsheet in docx file, Please check-out!!
+The whole purpose of the cheatsheet, to give you some quick accurate ready to use code snippets for common usages.

+<br> I'm uploaded cheatsheet in docx file, Please check-out!!</br>